-Many are familiar with the tale of Sleeping Beauty from the classic Disney movie: a beautiful princess is cursed by a jealous enchantress, then pricks her finger on a spinning wheel and falls into a coma.
+Many are familiar with the tale of Sleeping Beauty from the classic Disney movie: a beautiful princess is cursed by a scorned enchantress, then pricks her finger on a spinning wheel and falls into a coma.
 A handsome prince comes to rescue her by kissing her awake, and they all live happily ever after.
-While the Disney version is problematic to many modern feminists, the tale of Sleeping Beauty gets even more disturbing as the stories get older.
+While the Disney version is already strange and problematic, the tale of Sleeping Beauty gets even more disturbing as the stories get older.

 Three main versions of the story have been published: “Little Briar Rose” by the Brothers Grimm in 1812, “The Sleeping Beauty” by Charles Perrault in 1697, and “Sun, Moon, and Talia” by Giambattista Basile in 1634.
 The first published version by Basile is the most grotesque of the tales.
 In “Sun, Moon, and Talia,” the princess faces a similar fate to the Disney film: when she is born, the astrologists of the land prophesize that she will face danger from a splinter of flax, so her father bans all flax from the kingdom.
 One day once she’s grown up, Talia’s curiosity for an old woman’s spindle leads to her death from a flax splinter to the nail.
 The father mourns Talia’s death by locking her corpse away in an abandoned castle.
 Where the story diverges most from our popular understanding of Sleeping Beauty is when the handsome prince gets involved.
 In Basile’s tale, a king hunting in the woods stumbles upon the castle and finds the princess, who he believes to be asleep.
 Overcome by her beauty but unable to wake her, the king rapes Talia, then leaves the castle and forgets it ever happened.
 As if this wasn’t disturbing enough, the princess gives birth to twins nine months later.
 The children, Sun and Moon, suck the flax from her finger, thereby waking her from her slumber.
 The king suddenly remembers Talia, returns to the castle, and falls in love with his newfound family, as does Talia.
 Basile’s story continues with the grotesque actions of the jealous queen, but the core tale is one of rape and pregnancy.